SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/azure/intra_id.md

 ### Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Azure Active Directory`.
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Microsoft Entra ID (Azure AD) `.

 {!_shared_content/operations_center/integrations/configure_consume_event_hub.md!}